Career, Salary and Education Information

 Decisionmaking skills.
-Optometrists must be able to evaluate the results of a variety of diagnostic tests and decide on the best course of treatment for a patient.
+Optometrists must evaluate the results of a variety of diagnostic tests and decide on the best course of treatment for a patient.

 Speaking skills.
-Optometrists must be able to clearly explain eye care instructions to their patients, as well as answer patients' questions.
+Optometrists must clearly explain eye care instructions to their patients, as well as answer patients' questions.

-The median annual wage for optometrists was $103,900 in May 2015.
+The median annual wage for optometrists is $124,300.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $51,780, and the highest 10 percent earned more than $187,200.
+The lowest 10 percent earned less than $61,590, and the highest 10 percent earned more than $192,390.

 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients' needs.

-Employment of optometrists is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of optometrists is projected to grow 10 percent over the next ten years, faster than the average for all occupations.

-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for optometrists.
 As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration, and will need vision care.